 Why be accredited ?

-The Australian Horse Industry Council’s Code of Practice for horse activities requires instructors/trainers /clinicians/guides to be accredited if they teach riding, or manage those new to horses when they are interacting with them.
-Also, both the Safe Work Australia Guide and the SafeWork NSW Code on the subject of horses require you to have a recognised accreditation if you are supervising or teaching people when they are beginners interacting with horses in your workplace.
+As early as 2003 the Australian Horse Industry Council’s voluntary Code of Practice for horse activities required that instructors/trainers /clinicians/guides to be accredited if they taught riding, or managed those new to horses.
+Now both the (national) Safe Work Australia Guide and the SafeWork NSW Code related to horses require you to have a recognised accreditation if you are supervising or teaching people when they are beginners interacting with horses in your workplace.

-Accreditation with HSA requires that you hold a current (basic) recognised First Aid Qualification (HLTAID003 Provide First Aid)- which you will need to obtain separately.
+Accreditation with HSA requires that you hold a current (basic) recognised First Aid Qualification (HLTAID011 Provide First Aid)- which you will need to obtain separately.